jbarroso/clean-code/README.md

 ## Horizontal Alignment
 Horizontal alignment is not useful:
 * You read down the list of variable names without looking a their types.
-* You look down the list of rvalues without ever seeing the assigment operator.
+* You look down the list of rvalues without ever seeing the assignment operator.
 * Automatic reformatting tools usually eliminate it.
 Example:
 ```java